wigryz/cinema/README.md

 ```
 After that CI will test your change.
 Then you have to create Pull request, and assign another dev to provide you a review.
 If review is positive, then you can merge your change with master or reviewer will do that for you.
+If it is not positive, then come back to code, create new patch and commit it.
+(All commits will be squashed before merging to master branch).

 ### Continuous integration

 There is a control integration named CircleCI set up for this project.
 It tests all branches, so after your push
 there will be a run going in the background.
-After some time you will notice a :heavy_check_mark: if your
+After some time you will notice a :heavy_check_mark: - if your
-build was successful or :x: if it failed.
+build was successful or :x: - if it failed.
 You can click on it to get more information about tests that failed or
 some information about test coverage.

 ### Database uml